 One of the big global climate engines is the El Nino/Southern Oscillation (ENSO).
 The ENSO region is over 8,300 miles of the equatorial Pacific Ocean.
 Sea surface temperatures (SST) are monitored here because this huge amount of water interacts with the atmosphere by heating or cooling it and can thereby affect global weather.
 The ENSO region is divided into four areas.
 Nino 4 starts at 160°E and ends at 150°W. Nino 3 begins at 150°W and ends a 90°w.
 Nino 1 and 2 begin there and end on the Ecuadorian coast.
 Midway across is what’s called Nino 3.4.
 Temperature readings taken from this area are used as an average of SSTs across the equatorial Pacific.

 SSRTs in the 3.4 region have risen from their recent cold La Niña phase.
 They’re not warm enough to be considered El Niño temperatures, so the condition is called “ENSO Neutral”.
-While ENSO doesn’t really effect temperatures in North America during the spring, El Niño’s effect wind shear during the summer and tend to suppress Atlantic hurricanes .
+While ENSO doesn’t really effect temperatures in North America during the spring, El Niño’s effect wind shear during the summer and tends to suppress Atlantic hurricanes.
 La Niñas are somewhat opposite.
 ENSO neutral conditions allow other atmospheric cycles to exert more influence.
 That said, researchers expect SSTs to climb this summer in the Nino zones.
 So, there’s a good possibility that an El Niño may emerge this summer — which is good news for the Gulf coast since an emerging El Niño might reduce the number of tropical storms or hurricanes right at the most dangerous part of the season.

 Forward planning = Future savings